 Is it difficult to make candles at home?

 It’s actually so easy and not as messy as you may think!
 It takes less than 30 minutes.
-Then after you pour the wax into the candle jars, you’ll let it sit for an hour or two to harden.
+Then after you pour the wax into the candle jars, you’ll let it sit for a few hours to harden and you can use it the next day.
 Easy peasy, right?!

 A tip for easier cleanup: